nllz/IRTF-HRPC/draft-methodology.md

 Mapping the relation between human rights and protocols and architectures is a new research challenge, which requires a good amount of interdisciplinary and cross organizational cooperation to develop a consistent methodology.
 While the authors of this first draft are involved in  both human rights advocacy and research on Internet technologies - we believe that bringing this work into the IRTF facilitates and  improves this work by bringing human rights experts together with the  community of researchers and developers of Internet standards and technologies.

-In order to map the potential relation between human rights and protocols, so far, the HRPC proposed research group has been gathered the data from three specific sources:
+In order to map the potential relation between human rights and protocols, so far, the HRPC research group has been gathering the data from three specific sources:

 a.
 Discourse analysis of RFCs
 To start addressing the issue, a mapping exercise analyzing Internet architecture and protocols features, vis-a-vis possible impact on human rights is being undertaken.
 Therefore, research on the language used in current and historic RFCs and mailing list discussions is underway to expose core architectural principles, language and deliberations on human rights of those affected by the network.